MChamberlin/NERtagger/README.md

 A slightly modified version of the MedTag/GENETAG corpus used in the [BioCreative I challenge.](http://www.biocreative.org/tasks/biocreative-i/first-task-gm/)

-Available in it's original form from the National Center for Biotechnology Information [here](ftp://ftp.ncbi.nlm.nih.gov/pub/lsmith/MedTag/).
+Available in it's original form from the National Center for Biotechnology Information:

+ftp://ftp.ncbi.nlm.nih.gov/pub/lsmith/MedTag/

 Tag set:
 * `I-GENE`